Industry Snapshot

 • Subcontractor liability.
 While employers are generally responsible only for their own employees' I-9 compliance, knowing use of unauthorized workers supplied by a subcontractor can create liability.
 Construction employers should include I-9 compliance provisions in subcontractor agreements and exercise appropriate oversight.

 • Audit readiness.
 Employers should conduct periodic internal I-9 audits to identify and correct errors before a government audit occurs.
-ICE provides 72 hours' notice before an audit, and employers should have a plan in place for responding to a Notice of Inspection.
+Employers should have a plan in place for responding to a Notice of Inspection and consult qualified counsel regarding current audit procedures and timelines.

 Safety Training Obligations